visit-dav/visit/src/doc/cli_manual/functions.rst

   AddPlot(plotType, variableName, inheritSIL, applyOperators) -> integer

-plotType : type
+plotType : string
-    This is a string containing the name of a valid plot plugin type.
+    The name of a valid plot plugin type.

-variableName : type
+variableName : string
-    This is a string containing a valid variable name for the open database.
+    A valid variable name for the open database.

-inheritSIL : type
+inheritSIL : integer
-    This is an integer flag indicating whether the plot should inherit theactive plot's SIL restriction.
+    An integer flag indicating whether the plot should inherit the active plot's SIL restriction.

-applyOperators : type
+applyOperators : integer
-    This is an integer flag indicating whether the operators from the active plot should be applied to the new plot.
+    An integer flag indicating whether the operators from the active plot should be applied to the new plot.

-return value : integer
+return type : CLI_return_t
     The AddPlot function returns an integer value of 1 for success and 0 for failure.